Flagpoling – Canada Status at a Land Crossing

 Where can someone flagpole?

-To flagpole, you need to enter Canada through those land crossings that process immigration applications.
+You must enter Canada through those land crossings that process immigration applications to a flagpole.
 Here is a list of land crossings between Canada and the United States.

 - British Columbia